sharjeelsayed/terraform-openvpn-ec2-server/README.md

 ssh -p 2222 -i "terraform/eltopenvpn-key-pair.pem" ubuntu@10.8.0.1
 ```

-# EBS Disk Utilization CloudWatch Alarms manual Setup Steps
+# EBS Disk Utilization CloudWatch Alarm manual Setup Steps

-Most of the installation is done via the Terraform script.
-A few steps are required to be done manually as CloudWatch does not offer default metrics for EBS disk utilization
+The Terraform script does the major work for the EBS Disk Utilization CloudWatch Alarm setup but a few additional last steps are required to be done manually as CloudWatch does not offer default metrics for EBS disk utilization.

 ```shell
 sudo vi /home/cwagent/.aws/credentials # Add key id and access key